A PAW PATROL CHRISTMAS

 What You Need To Know:

 A PAW PATROL CHRISTMAS, streaming on Paramount+, is a wholesome animated children’s Christmas special where the Paw Patrol must save all of Santa’s presents from being stolen by Mayor Humdinger, and Rubble learns Christmas is about more than his own gift.
 When Santa comes down with a cold, Rubble is horrified to learn there will be no presents this year.
 The Christmas-hating Mayor Humdinger sees an opportunity to steal all the presents in the North Pole.
+In the end, Rubble must make the right choice to understand what giving truly means during Christmastime.

-With a strong moral worldview with light pagan elements, A PAW PATROL CHRISTMAS is an entertaining and fun special episode with catchy songs and puns, but skips the Christian part of the season, and brings important selflessness themes for children to learn about giving.
-MOVIEGUIDE® advises caution for young children due to light cartoon violence and the implication that the true meaning of Christmas doesn’t include the Savior.
+With a moral worldview with pagan elements, A PAW PATROL CHRISTMAS is an entertaining and fun special episode with catchy songs and puns but skips the real reason for the season which is the birth of the Lord and Savior Jesus Christ, but brings important selflessness themes for children to learn about giving.
+A PAW PATROL CHRISTMAS has catchy songs, great animation, and funny puns.
+MOVIEGUIDE® advises serious caution for some light cartoonish violence and implying that the true meaning of Christmas doesn’t include the Savior’s birth.

 Content:

-(BB, Pa, Ro, V, M):
+(B, Pa, Ro, V, M):

 Dominant Worldview and Other Worldview Content/Elements: